 Ad intelligence software can tell you exactly how your competitors spend their advertising budget.
 But knowing what campaigns they spend their ad budgets on is equally important.

-Some ad intelligence solutions provide data on budgets and sites where brands advertise.
+Some competitor analysis tools provide data on budgets and sites where brands advertise.
 But not a lot of them show you exactly what creatives they’re investing in.

 This is a major ad intelligence blind spot.